discretize/discretize-guides/builds/warrior/banner-berserker/index.md

 <Grid>
 <GridItem sm="12">
 <Divider text="ORGANIZED MAMA"/>
 This build only works if you kill MAMA in less than 55 seconds.
 If there is any doubt about the kill time, go with the PuG version.
+The following guide assumes you are following the proposed [CC-Distribution](/guides/cc-distribution).

 </GridItem>